 8. Two truths and a lie

 Divide the class into small groups.
 Each group sits in a circle, and each participant tells their group three statements; two are true and one is a lie.
 The other students in the group must guess which is the lie.
-This interactive icebreaker could be used during the first day of class to make introductions and reduce first-day jitters, all by sharing fun facts with one another.
+This interactive icebreaker could be used during the first day of class to make introductions and reduce first-day jitters, with each student sharing a fun fact about themselves as part of the activity.

 9. This or that